Laparoscopic Inguinal Hernia Repair

 - Injury to the testicle, causing testicular atrophy (rare).

-- Recurrence of the hernia (usually related to the mesh applied during surgery being too small to cover the groin area or the mesh not being stapled well).
+- The hernia coming back.
+(This is usually related to the mesh applied during surgery being too small to cover the groin area.
+Or the mesh may not be stapled well.)